Did Abraham-Hicks Kill Ari? The question buzzed, following her suicide, when the Abe Forum wiped her identity out of the website.

 Click to buy Tangled Up In Abraham Hicks

 In her first post on the Abe Forum, Ari responded to a platitude-filled blast from “Super Moderator” Jody with this:

 “Thanks Jody.
 I think I listened to Abraham for at least 2 hours a day for two years and I so would expect myself to understand what you mean.
 But I don’t.
 I feel like I was doing such a great job with being honest with myself and with seeking alignment.
 I know it’s not supposed to help to talk about your past, BUT…I‘ve had just about everything that can happen to someone happen…abuse, death of a child, cancer, poverty and aloneness.
 Yet I am one of those people with a strong spirit who keeps reaching for beauty, love and all the good stuff.”–Ari on the Abe Forum

-Posts about struggling are answered with suggestions from other members, and they share a conviction that her unhappiness and lifelong battles with depression are her fault.
+They answer her posts about struggling with suggestions from other members, and they share a conviction that her unhappiness and lifelong battles with depression are her fault.
 She isn’t thinking the right thoughts, and she fails to apply the “teachings of Abraham” correctly.

 Ari “floating downstream?”

-She needs to learn to float “downstream,” instead of “upstream,” she is told.
+She must learn to float “downstream,” instead of “upstream,” they write.